Capital Calls: U.S. currency report

 ------------------------------------------------

-It’s a change from the former Donald Trump administration, which used the report as a way to punish China for faltering trade talks by labeling here it a currency manipulator.
+It’s a change from the former Donald Trump administration, which used the report as a way to punish China for faltering trade talks by labeling it a currency manipulator read more .
 The designation is based on a country’s U.S. trade surplus, its current account surplus and a record of one-sided intervention in foreign currency markets.
 Treasury removed the moniker last year just before Washington and Beijing signed a $200 billion trade pact.

 The pandemic played a distorting role this time.
 That’s partly why Treasury is engaging with the three countries to help mitigate certain practices.
 China met only one of the criteria.
 They can all breathe a sigh of relief that it’s back to business as usual.
 (By Gina Chon)